 What is an Acquiree?

 An acquiree is a company, business, or corporation that makes for a viable candidate for a merger or acquisition.
 The acquirer is the company purchasing another company.
-The process of acquiring the target company can take on different flavors, and it will depend on the attitude of the acquiree’s management.
+The process of acquiring the target company can follow different scenarios, depending on the attitude of the acquiree’s management.

 Often, the owners and shareholders of the acquiree are in favor of the transaction, ensuring a smooth takeover process.
-However, it is not always the case.
-If the acquiree’s management is opposed to the transaction, they can employ different aggressive methods to stop the takeover.
+However, that is not always the case.
+If the acquiree’s management is opposed to the transaction, they can employ various methods to try to prevent the takeover.

 An Insight into the Acquiree

 The acquiree is often purchased at a premium – a price that is higher than the fair market value.
 This practice is very common, especially if the acquirer perceives that the target company will bring significant strategic value to the merger or acquisition.
 For example, if the acquirer expects greater economies of scale once it takes over the acquiree’s operations, it will be willing to pay top dollar so that the acquisition can go through.
 However, such benefits do not always materialize.
 There could be hidden costs, which the acquirer is not aware of, particularly when the acquiree turns out to demonstrate more social or cultural differences than anticipated.

 When it comes to acquisitions, friendly takeover processes and smooth transactions are much more common than hostile ones.
 However, it is the latter type of acquisitions that make headlines.
 So, what makes a particular company a good candidate for an acquisition or merger?